alish1129/Expresso/README.md

 - Also allows user to keep an eye on the stocks they are interested in.

 Technologies used:
-Frontend = Angular 6, MDBootstrap, Typescript, Chart.js
+- Frontend = Angular 6, MDBootstrap, Typescript, Chart.js
-&Backend =  Java, Spring Framework, MySQL Workbench, Hibernate, Maven
+- Backend =  Java, Spring Framework, MySQL Workbench, Hibernate, Maven